ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/ipfailover.md

 					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
 				* `matchLabels` (object)
 					* description: MatchLabels ensures an object with matching labels is selected.
-* `nicConfig` (object)
-	* description: NicConfig contains information about the nic resource on which the resource will be created.
-	* properties:
-		* `nicIdRef` (object)
-			* description: NicIDRef references to a Nic to retrieve its ID.
-			* properties:
-				* `name` (string)
-					* description: Name of the referenced object.
-			* required properties:
-				* `name`
-		* `nicIdSelector` (object)
-			* description: NicIDSelector selects reference to a Nic to retrieve its NicID.
-			* properties:
-				* `matchControllerRef` (boolean)
-					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
-				* `matchLabels` (object)
-					* description: MatchLabels ensures an object with matching labels is selected.
-		* `nicId` (string)
-			* description: NicID is the ID of the Nic on which the resource will be created.
-It needs to be provided via directly or via reference.
-			* format: uuid

 ### Required Properties